 - What is in the best interests of the child

-In other words, the judge can consider the child’s preference just like any other piece of evidence and can ultimately do something that is completely different from what the child wants.
+In other words, the judge can consider the child’s preference just like any other piece of evidence and can ultimately do something completely different from what the child wants.

-Martin Luther King, Jr. is quoted as saying “…the law cannot change the heart.”
-It is easy for a judge to say that your children have to visit with their parents.
-It is another thing to try and force your 16-year-old who is refusing to visit their parent.
+Martin Luther King, Jr. is quoted as saying, “…the law cannot change the heart.”
+It is easy for a judge to say that your children visit their parents.
+It is another thing to try and force your 16-year-old who refuses to see their parent.

 You can try and punish them by: